MEETSUTHAR9406/IDC-SQL-21Day-Challenge/Day-14/README.md

 GROUP BY sw.service, sw.week;
 ```

--- Daily Challenge:
+### Daily Challenge
--- Question: Create a staff utilisation report showing all staff members (staff_id, staff_name, role, service) and the count of weeks they were present (from staff_schedule).
+Create a staff utilisation report showing all staff members (staff_id, staff_name, role, service) and the count of weeks they were present (from staff_schedule).
 Include staff members even if they have no schedule records.
 Order by weeks present descending.
+### Ans:
 ```sql
 SELECT
     s.staff_id,